 In the summer, he can typically be found performing or teaching at various festivals, including the San Francisco Early Music Society’s Baroque workshop, the Oregon Bach Festival, Vancouver Bach Festival, Victoria Baroque Instrumental Academy, and the Ottawa International Chamber Music Festival.

-A ravenous chamber musician, Curtis has performed with small ensembles in concert from San Francisco to Dubai, including regular appearances with his Seattle-based chamber groups, sound|counterpoint and the Così Quartet.
-Mr. Foster is also an enthusiastic advocate for music of our own time, and regularly commissions and premiers new works by contemporary composers for old instruments.
-A dedicated pedagogue, Curtis teaches Baroque oboe as part of the Baroque Orchestra Mentorship Programme at the University of British Columbia, and is regularly invited to teach workshops and masterclasses around the US and Canada.
-His recordings can be heard on ATMA Classique, Naxos, Cedille Records, and IU Press.
+In demand as a pedagogue and mentor, Mr. Foster has taught Baroque oboe as part of the Baroque Orchestra Mentorship Programme at the University of British Columbia, and is regularly invited to present workshops and masterclasses around the US and Canada.
+He can be heard on recordings from ATMA Classique, Naxos, Cedille Records, and IU Press.

 Originally hailing from Wichita, Kansas, Curtis holds degrees from Wichita State University and Indiana University’s Early Music Institute.
 He is delighted to have recently relocated to the Twin Cities, where he has been appointed Executive Director of Lyra Baroque.